vdaas/vald/docs/guides/configurations.md

 #### Resource requests and limits

-Number of discoverer pods and resource limits are determined by the configurations of your gateways and index managers, because APIs of discoverers are called by gateways and index managers.
+The number of discoverer pods and resource limits are determined by the configurations of your gateways and index managers, because APIs of discoverers are called by gateways and index managers.
-Discoverer CPU loads are depends on API request traffic = (number of gateways x gateway's request duration) + (number of index managers x index manager's request duration).
+Discoverer CPU loads depend on API request traffic = (the number of gateways x gateway's request duration) + (the number of index managers x index manager's request duration).

 ### Index Manager

 #### Init containers

-Index managers depends on discoverer and agents.
+Index managers depend on discoverer and agents.
 It is recommended to use initContainers to wait for these components to be ready.